andogq/andogq/README.md

-I'm currently studying a Bachelor of Engineering (Computer and Network)/Bachelor of Computer Science at RMIT, and am working as a Technology Associate at Commonwealth Bank.
+I'm currently studying a Bachelor of Engineering (Computer and Network)/Bachelor of Computer Science at RMIT, and am working as a Software Developer at ClearXP.

 I really enjoy working with Rust and Svelte when I can get away with it, although I will be happy enough in JavaScript land (TypeScript, JavaScript, NodeJS, and